 "Proclaim liberty throughout all the land and unto all the inhabitants thereof."
 Garnett recited, close enough to inspect it.
 "Yeah, that's it."

 "Damn!
-Three years of zombie apocalypse, you think you've seen everything."
+Three years of a zombie apocalypse, you think you've seen everything."
 Doc was in awe.

 "Why's it here?"
-Ariel leant over Murphy and stuck her head out to see.
-Funnily enough through all the road trips her family had taken, nearly none involved any patriotically historical stops.
-Like everyone else they just kind of assumed it would always be there the next time around.
+Ariel leaned over Murphy, sticking her head out to see.
+Funnily enough through all the road trips her family had taken, nearly none involved any patriotic historical stops.
+Like everyone else, they just kind of assumed it would always be there come the next time around.

 Warren could only shrug.
 "Well when everything went bad, they probably tried to save a little history."

 "Especially after the Louvre was burnt to a shell."
 Ariel scoffed.

 Banks locked up their gold, museums vaulted their works, and the rich retreated to fortified skyscrapers with their riches.
 All the while the world was being bitten off in percentages per day.